-Shifting our focus to the main reason why we are here today, namely, to celebrate the Holy Sacrifice of the Mass, we hear our Lord calling us in our scriptural readings to treat others as we would want to be treated because we are all brothers and sisters in Christ and children of our heavenly Father.
+We hear our Lord calling us to do just that in our readings today.
+He is calling us to see life from other vantage points and to learn from them.
+If we are to be true disciples of our Lord, we must treat others as we would want to be treated because we are all brothers and sisters in Christ and children of our heavenly Father.

-The author of the book of Exodus reminds the Jewish people in the first reading that they too were once an alien people living in the land of Egypt.
+The author of the book of Exodus reminds the Jewish people in the first reading from our Mass today that they too were an alien people living in the land of Egypt.
 Precisely because of their covenant with the Lord, they must not forget what it is like to be the outsiders.
 As a matter of fact, by virtue of their relationship with God, they are bound to love the most vulnerable people - foreigners, widows, orphans, and the poor - with the same the love that God shows to them.